codepr/webcrawler-from-scratch/chapter1/crawling-rules.md

 The `CrawlingRules` object as we designed it will expose four methods:

-* `GetRobotsTxtGroup(userAgent string, domain *url.URL) bool`, tries to
+* `GetRobotsTxtGroup(f Fetcher, userAgent string, domain *url.URL) bool`, tries
-  retrieve the `robots.txt` file and parse it from the domain root, return `true` if a valid file is found
+  to retrieve the `robots.txt` file and parse it from the domain root, return `true` if a valid file is found
 * `Allowed(url *url.URL) bool`, return the validity of an URL according to the rules, `true` means that it can be crawled